 People hear "memory" and picture a scrollback of old conversations.
 That's not it.
 A chat history is a transcript you scroll and forget.
 A memory is structured, scored, and queryable.

 Everything Zsper learns lands as a discrete knowledge record with an explainable confidence score.
-Two families:
+Two families, and together they cover the three dimensions of how you write:

 You can open any record, see the exact signals behind its confidence, edit it, or delete it.
 Nothing is a black box.
 When you open your brain in Zsper, you're looking at a living map of your own thinking — not a folder of dead chats.